manheim/manheim-cloudmapper/README.md

 Main Components
 ---------------

 **PagerDuty Alert:** A PagerDuty alert will be generated when a public port is found that is not listed in the `OK_PORTS` environment varbiable.
-This varaible is set via the Terraform module specifications.
 (See Installation and Usage section)

 **AWS SES Email:** An SES (simple email service) email is generated and sent to AWS account owners with the cloudmapper audit findings.
 These findings contain the public port information as well as AWS account specific information (resource counts,  audit findings, etc.).
 This feature is disabled by default and requires AWS SES setup to function properly.